COVESA/dlt-daemon/doc/dlt_for_developers.md

 DLT\_LOG\_DEBUG | Detailed debug information for programmers DLT\_LOG\_VERBOSE | Verbose debug information for programmers

-Please be aware the the default Log Level is set to INFO; this means message which are logged in INFO, WARN, ERROR and FATAL will logged.
+Please be aware the default Log Level is set to INFO; this means message which are logged in INFO, WARN, ERROR and FATAL will logged.
 Hint: The default Log Level can be changed by setting an environment variable (see DLT Library - runtime configuration).